edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 curl -k "https://$MARBLERUN/status"
 ```

-It may be useful to use this API endpoint and use it for other monitoring tools.
-More information can be found under [Monitoring and Logging](workflows/monitoring.md)
+This API endpoint can be useful for monitoring tools.
+For more information see [Monitoring and Logging](workflows/monitoring.md)

 ## /update